declaresub/abnf/README.md

 ## Requirements

 ABNF is tested with Python 3.7-10.
-The package has no other dependencies.
+The package requires typing_extensions >=4, and for python 3.7, importlib_metadata.

 ## Installation